Supreme Court of Mexico: Supreme Court building

 The court itself is located just off the main plaza of Mexico City on the corners of Pino Suarez and Carranza Streets.
 It was built between 1935 and 1941 by Mexican architect Antonio Muñoz Garcia.
 Prior to the Conquest, this site was reserved for the ritual known as Dance of the Flyers which is still practiced today in Papantla.
-Hernán Cortés claimed the property after the Conquest and its ownership was in dispute during much of the colonial period with Cortes' heirs, the city government, and the Royal and Pontifical University all claiming rights.
+Hernán Cortés claimed the property after the Conquest and its ownership was in dispute during much of the colonial period with Cortes's heirs, the city government, and the Royal and Pontifical University all claiming rights.
 It was also the site of a very large market known as El Volador.

 Within the building, there are four flanks painted in 1941 by José Clemente Orozco, two of which are named The Social Labor Movement and Commonwealth.
 There is also a mural done by American artist George Biddle entitled "War and Peace" at the entrance to the law library.
 The building also contains a mural by Rafael Cauduro, which "graphically illustrates the Gran Guignol of Mexican torture", and includes a depiction of the 1968 Tlatelolco massacre as well as "a cut-away of a prison, perhaps the infamous Lecumberri Black Palace where student leaders who escaped death were jailed."

-While this building is still the chief seat for the Supreme Court, an alternative site at Avenida Revolución was opened in 2002.
+While this building is still the chief seat for the Supreme Court, an alternative site at Avenida Revolución in the Guadalupe Inn district was opened in 2002.